 - Maintain communication with your supervisor

-- Have the Graduate Program Coordinator schedule you a research advisory committee meeting twice a year.
+- Have the Graduate Program Coordinator schedule you a research advisory committee meeting at least once a year.

 - Check your degree requirements.
 When in doubt, contact your Graduate Program Coordinator.